emepuchades/task-manager/.github/pull_request_template.md

 <!--
-Welcome, if you got ere, that means you are goig to make your first pull request, please add as much information as you can to explain your changes
+Welcome, if you got here, that means you are going to make your first pull request, please add as much information as you can to explain your changes
 -->
 # Task Manager Pull Request 📅